 Of course, clever makeup application will also work wonders, and you can make them virtually disappear with the right concealer techniques.
 Check out my video for the best ways to get rid of dark eye circles with concealer.

-These are the natural methods that I find work the most effectively for me, but there is another, more invasive procedure, called Carboxy that I’ve also found to be ahhhhmazing at getting rid of dark circles.
-Stay tuned for our video diary later this week.
+These are the natural methods that I find work the most effectively for me, but there is another, more invasive procedure, called Carboxy that I’ve also found to be ahhhhmazing at getting rid of dark circles… Check out the video to see how this weird treatment works.